Things that cause people to stumble are bound to come, but woe to anyone through whom they come. So, watch yourselves~ Luke 17:1 & 3 NIV

 Nowhere is this truer than in the area of sex.

-On one end of the spectrum, there are churches that have lowered their sexual standards in an effort to help unbelievers feel more comfortable in church settings.
-As a result, these churches have unwittingly adopted the same attitudes towards sex as the unbelieving world.
+On one end of the spectrum, there are churches that have lowered their sexual standards in an effort to help unbelievers feel more comfortable in Christian community.
+These churches have unwittingly adopted the same attitudes towards sex as the unbelieving world.
 Other Christians have simply embraced a slightly more “Christian” version of the worldly standard.
 For example: many believers do not care if an engaged couple has sex before marriage (as long they are careful keep it on the down-low).
 However, these same people are appalled at the mere thought of two Christians living together before marriage.

 The absurdity of all this aside, the bigger problem with how churches handle sexuality these days is that we actually encourage sexual sin in four ways: